abooij/haskell-wayland/README.md

 - allow easy building of other .protocol files into haskell bindings
 - write README documentation detailing general binding strategy
 - protocol version checker function
+- check if returned objects may be NULL (everywhere!)